jeromelesaux/martine/README.md

   -win string
     	Filepath of the ocp win file
   -z int
     	Compression algorithm :
     		1: rle (default)
     		2: rle 16bits
+    		3: Lz4 Classic
+    		4: Lz4 Raw
     	 (default -1)
 ```

 Principles :
-Martine can be used in 3 modes :
+Martine can be used in 4 modes :
  * first mode : conversion of an input image into sprite (file .win), cpc screen (file .scr) and overscan screen (larger file .scr)
  * second mode : rotate line or column pixels of an input image (option -roll)
  * bulk conversion of a tiles page : each sprites of the same width and height will be converted to sprites (files .win, option -tile)
+ * last mode, rotate an existing image, will produce images rotated

 examples :
 ## 1. Screen conversion :